 A few relevant facts about me

 (MATTHEW HUTSON).
 I have a B.S. in cognitive neuroscience from Brown University and an M.S. in science writing from MIT.
-In between, I spent two years in the neuroimaging lab of Anthony Wagner at MIT.
+In between, I spent two years managing a neuroimaging lab at MIT.
 I’ve written for The New York Times, The New York Times Magazine, Wired, Discover, Scientific American Mind, Popular Mechanics, Technology Review, Slate, NewYorker.com, TheAtlantic.com, ScienceMag.org, Al Jazeera America, The Boston Globe, The Washington Post, The Wall Street Journal, and Psychology Today, where I was the News Editor for four years.
 In high school I was voted most philosophical and best hair.
 I live in New York City, where I am an atheist and a magical thinker.

 For media requests, please contact me or my publicist, Courtney Nobile: Courtney.Nobile@us.penguingroup.com